 Those with Mixpanel already implemented will not need to change anything in their implementations.
 The identify and alias methods already implemented will be able to merge identifiers as soon as the ID merge system is enabled.

 For new implementations, the updated functionality of the identify method makes implementation easier.
 Just call identify with your chosen identifier as soon as you know who the user is to merge anonymous and identified distinct_ids.
-Calling alias on sign up is no longer required.
+Calling alias is no longer required.

 Enable ID Merge

-You can see if your project has ID merge enabled by checking Identity Merge under Project Settings.
+You can see if your project has Identity merge enabled by checking Identity Merge under Project Settings.